MohseenTajik/MohseenTajik/README.md

 <h1 align="center"></h1>
 📄 Know about my experiences:

-- Backend developer with hands-on experience in PHP & Laravel - Built full-stack applications using Laravel + React + Next.js - Passionate about clean code, performance, and scalable architecture - Focused on preparing for remote jobs and migration to Canada
+- Backend developer with hands-on experience in PHP & Laravel
+- Built full-stack applications using Laravel + React + Next.js
+- Passionate about clean code, performance, and scalable architecture
+- Focused on preparing for remote jobs and migration to Canada
-- Backend developer with hands-on experience in PHP & Laravel - Built full-stack applications using Laravel + React + Next.js - Passionate about clean code, performance, and scalable architecture - Focused on preparing for remote jobs and migration to Canada
+- Backend developer with hands-on experience in PHP & Laravel
+- Built full-stack applications using Laravel + React + Next.js
+- Passionate about clean code, performance, and scalable architecture
+- Focused on preparing for remote jobs and migration to Canada

 <h1 align="center"></h1>
 <h3 align="left">⚡ Fun fact:</h3>

-- I’m deeply in love with cockatoos
+- I’m deeply in love with cockatoos🦜
-🦜 - My birthday is during Nowruz and I always celebrate it in Golestan 🌸 - I enjoy long debugging nights — sometimes they end in bug-fixing, sometimes in snacks 😅
+- My birthday is during Nowruz and I always celebrate it in Golestan🌸
+- I enjoy long debugging nights — sometimes they end in bug-fixing, sometimes in snacks 😅

 <h1 align="center"></h1>
 <h3 align="left">Languages and Tools:</h3>